Meadowlarke/Bibliography/Odell2019.md

 153: The passivity that accompanies gentrification.

 154: Attention as the grounds for ethics.

--: #Z: Odell places attention as the center of ethics.
-We decide who is seen, who is heard, and who has agency, through acts of attention.

 ## Chapter 6: Restoring the Grounds for Thought.